iterative/dvc/README.rst

 Installation
 ============

 Read this `instruction <https://dvc.org/doc/get-started/install>`_ to get more details.
-There are three options to install DVC: ``pip``, Homebrew, or an OS-specific package:
+There are four options to install DVC: ``pip``, Homebrew, Anaconda or an OS-specific package:

 pip (PyPI)
 ----------